Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Defend the case and ask the court to rule that the allegations are false

 You will need to attend court with the applicant where the judge will consider your statement and make a decision.
 If you are successful, the Order will be discharged.
-However, if you are unsuccessful, there could be negative effects on any other legal proceedings regarding your children or finances upon divorce/civil partnership dissolution.
+However, if you are unsuccessful, there could be effects on any other legal proceedings regarding your children or finances upon divorce/civil partnership dissolution.
 We will always provide detailed advice about your prospects of success.

 Provide an ‘undertaking’